Binghamton Truck Accident Lawyer

 After a truck accident, an inquiry by investigators independent of the trucking industry but with expertise in commercial truck accidents may be crucial for determining what has happened and who or what party or parties are responsible for the crash.
 Scott C. Gottlieb and his investigators have extensive experience with truck accidents in New York, and regularly work with consulting experts in accident reconstruction and other technical forensics.

-Once we determine how and why an accident occurred, we can seek compensation for you from one or more parties whose negligence led to your injuries.
+Once our truck accident lawyer in Binghamton determine how and why an accident occurred, we can seek compensation for you from one or more parties whose negligence led to your injuries.

 Start a Truck Accident Claim Investigation Today

 Large trucking companies are known for acting fast after a truck accident to protect themselves from liability.
 In catastrophic accidents with multiple victims, they will “flood the zone,” contacting shocked accident victims to get statements and sometimes offering monetary settlements on the spot.